Skip to main content

 Hedging

-At the end of the third quarter of 2025, approximately 90% of the Generation segment’s estimated Nordic power sales volume was hedged at 42 EUR/MWh for the remainder of 2025, and approximately 70% at 41 EUR/MWh for 2026 (at the end of the second quarter of 2025: 60% at 40 EUR/MWh), and approximately 45% at 39 EUR/MWh for 2027.
+At the end of the first quarter of 2026, approximately 75% of the Generation segment’s estimated Nordic power sales volume was hedged at 39 EUR/MWh for the remainder of 2026, and approximately 60% at 40 EUR/MWh for 2027 (at the end of 2025: 55% at 40 EUR/MWh).
 Fortum’s hedge ratios and prices comprise its outright nuclear, hydro and wind generation volumes.
 The reported hedge ratios are based on hedges and power generation forecasts of the Generation segment.

 Generation

-The Generation segment’s achieved Nordic power price typically depends on factors such as hedge ratios, hedge prices, spot prices, availability and utilisation of Fortum’s flexible generation portfolio, as well as currency fluctuations.
+The Generation segment’s achieved Nordic power price typically depends on factors, such as hedge ratios, hedge prices, spot prices, availability and utilisation of Fortum’s flexible generation portfolio, as well as currency fluctuations.
 The annual outright portfolio of hydro, nuclear and wind generation amounts to approximately 47 TWh.
-In 2025, the total generation volumes are expected to be clearly below the normal level.
-Currently, the expected decrease, mainly due to the unplanned outage at Oskarshamn 3, of total nuclear volumes for the full year is 3.6 TWh, of which 3.0 TWh has realised in first nine months.
-In addition, Fortum assumes that its annual hydro volume in 2025 will be below that of a normal hydro year, which has been 20-20.5 TWh.
+In 2025, Fortum's total outright generation volume amounted to 41.6 TWh.
+In 2026, nuclear generation volumes are expected to be in the range of 23.5–24 TWh.

 Excluding potential effects from changes in the power generation mix, a 1 EUR/MWh change in the Generation segment’s achieved Nordic power price will result in an approximately EUR 47 million change in the segment’s annual comparable operating profit (assuming annual generation volumes on a normal level).

 Fortum’s achieved power price includes operations in the physical and financial commodity markets, as well as the optimisation premium of Fortum’s outright generation portfolio.
-For 2025, the annual optimisation premium included in the achieved power price for the whole outright portfolio is estimated to be approximately 10 EUR/MWh (previously 7–9 EUR/MWh).
-For the following years, the guidance is 6–8 EUR/MWh.
+For 2026, the annual optimisation premium included in the achieved power price for the whole outright portfolio is estimated to be approximately 8–10 EUR/MWh.
+For 2027 and beyond, the guidance is 6–8 EUR/MWh.
 The optimisation premium depends on overall market conditions, level of volatility, and market prices for electricity and environmental value products.
-In 2024, Fortum's optimisation premium was 8.7 EUR/MWh.
+In 2025, Fortum's optimisation premium was 9.7 EUR/MWh.

-The annual property tax in Sweden will increase by approximately EUR 30 million from the year 2025.
-The new run-rate is effective until the end of 2030.
+The annual property tax in Sweden increased by approximately EUR 30 million starting from the year 2025.
+The new run-rate of approximately EUR 45 million is effective until the end of 2030, part of which is recorded as cost for power purchase of generation.

 Income taxation